Gray's Anatomy: Currently available editions

 Older, out-of-copyright editions of the book continue to be reprinted and sold, particularly on the internet.
 However it is not always clear which (British or American) edition these books are republications of.
 Many seem to be reprints of the 1901 (probably U.S.) edition.
 Additionally, there are several sites where various older versions can be read online.

-Henry Gray wrote Gray's Anatomy with an audience of medical students and physicians in mind, especially surgeons.
+Henry Gray wrote Gray's Anatomy with a readership of medical students and physicians in mind, especially surgeons.
 For many decades however, precisely because Gray's textbook became such a classic, successive editors made major efforts to preserve its position as possibly the most authoritative text on the subject in English.
 Toward this end, a long-term strategy appears to have been to make each edition come close to containing a fully comprehensive account of the anatomical medical understanding available at the time of publication.
 The explosion of medical knowledge in the 20th century led to a vast expansion of the book, which threatened to collapse under its own weight metaphorically and physically.
 From the 35th edition onward, increased efforts were made to reverse this trend and keep the book readable by students.
 Nevertheless, the 38th edition contained 2,092 pages in large format – the highest page count of any and an increase from the 35th edition, which had 1,471 pages.
-The current 41st edition has 1,584 pages.
+The 41st edition has 1,584 pages.

 Newer editions of Gray's Anatomy – and even several recent older ones – are still considered to be the most comprehensive and detailed textbooks on the subject.
 Despite previous efforts to keep Gray's Anatomy readable by students, when the 39th edition was published, students were identified as a secondary market for the book, and companion publications such as Gray's Anatomy for Students, Gray's Atlas of Anatomy and Gray's Anatomy Review have also been published in recent years.